Change tax advisor: The guide for 2026

 A change of tax advisor is a strategic step — whether due to dissatisfaction, changing requirements, or because you want to switch to digital processes.
 Good preparation and clear processes are essential for the transition to run smoothly.

-From cancellation to data transfer to possible costs: The most important points are summarized in a compact form here.
+From cancellation to data transfer to possible costs: The most important points can be found here in a compact summary.

 Choose a suitable time, e.g. at the turn of the year or after tax returns have been completed — this will avoid additional work and double costs.